Before I start this BLOG, I wanna mention some thank-yous during my Motorola journey for the past four years:

-So, I decided to venture over to a construction site about one ground mile west of Eagle’s Nest.
+So, I decided to venture over to a construction site about one ground mile west of my penthouse.
 Directly behind me, were construction workers using a hi-pressure jet water hose to blast the dirt and mud off the street of the site they were working on.

 I wish I had someone to record me at the site; because, it was really loud.
 I had to exercise due diligence to ensure I was not yelling into the mic; because, if I did yell into Hulk’s mic, my TX would be way too hot into the receiving transceiver, which was my trusted Motorola XPR 7550e.

 The hissing sound you might hear my TX I’m the video is not the hi-pressure jet water hose — it is the normal airwave noise that all transceivers have during RX and TX.

 13-June-2020, @ 2100 Hours PDT: Hanging out with my mum and sister at my mum’s penthouse.
 While they were talking, I made contact with an operator ~56 ground miles north of my penthouse.
 The RX was so crystal clear; and, the WIN operator mentioned my TX was also crystal clear — he was surprised that I was so crystal clear given my distance, no LOS, and using a rubber-duck and hand-held transceiver only pushing ~5 watts (UHF).